 Students are permitted to bring cell phones to school, but they must remain turned off and in the student's book bag during the school day.
+This rule also applies to bus riders to and from school.
 It is the responsibility of the student to ensure proper procedures are taken to ensure cell phones are kept in a safe location within his/her book bag to prevent damage or theft.
+Ebinport from AR JICJ-R Possession/Use of Personal Electronic Devices or District-Owned Devices

-Ebinport Elementary is not responsible if a cell phone is lost, damaged, or stolen during school hours.
+Elementary is not responsible if a cell phone is lost, damaged, or stolen during school hours.
 If a student is found to be using a cell phone without permission, the following disciplinary action will be taken: